 If paying off high-interest debt on your own is just not achievable, consider a mortgage refinance.
 You can roll that debt into a new, lower rate mortgage.
 Just be sure to follow a budget from this point on.
 It’s very easy to find yourself back in debt once your credit cards are paid off.

 Establish an emergency fund

 Life happens, including hardships.
 Be prepared with an established emergency fund for those “just-in-case” moments.
-Most financial experts suggest that you always have six months income on hand in case of emergency.
+Most financial experts suggest that you always have six months of income on hand in case of an emergency.

 But where does that money come from?
 If you really can’t find the extra money in your current monthly income, it may be time to consider a few other options.
 Maybe it’s changing (or bundling) your homeowners insurance with your car insurance.
 You can also trim your monthly bills like buying generic brands at the grocery store or cutting the cable cord.
 Find more examples at the Simple Dollar.